MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

     ![Import button.](media/qr-code-import-photo.PNG "Import button")

-1. In step 4 of the wizard, if you want to change the default instructions for the operator, select **Edit step card text**, and then enter your instructions.
+1. In step 4 of the wizard, if you want to change the default instructions for the operator, select **Edit step card text**, enter your instructions, and select **Save**.
 When you've finished, select **Next** to move to the next step.

     ![Edit step card text button.](media/qr-code-operator-instructions.PNG "Edit step card text button")